 Why should you care?
 New hippocampal neurons are crucial for learning (think: A second language, a new skill at work, even how to do a new exercise!).

-Read on for four more strange, but incredible health perks enjoyed by those who run really, really far.
+Read on for five more strange, but incredible health perks enjoyed by those who run really, really far.